hinsonan/hinsonan.github.io/_posts/2025-11-18-gpu-programming-in-python-part-2.md

 }
 ```

 The power of a GPU is the parallel processing.
-For a CPU based approach, gaussian blur requires sequential operations. you need to loop through the rows and columns and apply the filter for all pixels.
+For a CPU based approach, gaussian blur requires sequential operations.
+You need to loop through the rows and columns and apply the filter for all pixels.
 For the GPU we can process the blur for each pixel simultaneously using all the threads that are available on the GPU.

 Now in order to use this kernel code we have to do the following steps